BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 git submodule update --init
 ```

-Before setting everything up, though, make sure all dependencies are met by either installing the following software manually, or by entering the provided reproducible Guix environment.
+Before setting everything up, though, make sure [all dependencies](https://github.com/BIMSBbioinfo/pigx_sarscov2_ww/blob/main/manifest.scm) are met by either installing them manually, or by entering the provided reproducible Guix environment.
 If you are using Guix we definitely recommend the latter.
-This command spawns a sub-shell in which all dependencies are available:
+This command spawns a sub-shell in which all dependencies are available at exactly the same versions that we used to develop the pipeline:

 ```sh
 USE_GUIX_INFERIOR=t guix environment --pure -m manifest.scm --preserve=GUIX_LOCPATH